MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-get-started-geo-replication-template.md

 ms.service: azure-container-registry
 tags: azure-resource-manager
 ms.custom: subject-armqs, mode-arm, devx-track-arm-template
+#customer intent: As a developer, I want to create a geo-replicated Azure container registry using an ARM template so that I can ensure high availability and network-close access to images.
 ---

 # Quickstart: Create a geo-replicated container registry by using an ARM template